-Projects of ‘openness’ are today ubiquitous – think open government and open science – and promise to strengthen governance, science and much else.
-Yet, in practice, opening up is rarely straightforward.
-This chapter considers some of the curious alliances, novel tensions and surprising paradoxes that contemporary practices of openness entail.
-To do so, it explores two controversies: Climategate and The Honest and Open New EPA Science Treatment Act of 2017.
-These cases show that the grounds on which science for governance works are shifting; and how hard it can be to defend established scientific practices, which are increasingly cast as secretive, suspect and morally untenable.
-While Climategate and the HONEST Act are often taken as exemplars of a populist, right-wing assault on science, this chapter suggests that the recent push for openness is itself contributing substantially to the challenges science for governance faces today.
-Stories about a post-truth, anti-science Right that operates in the shadows, and a truthful, pro-science Left that does not, have limited explanatory value.
+For many, open science and open government together strengthen science and democracy.
+Yet opening up is rarely straightforward.
+This chapter explores the curious alliances, novel tensions and surprising paradoxes that contemporary practices of openness entail.
+It dwells on two controversies in particular: Climategate and The Honest and Open New EPA Science Treatment Act of 2017.
+These examples show that the grounds on which expertise and science for government work are shifting; and how difficult it can be to defend established scientific practices, which are increasingly cast as secretive, suspect and morally untenable.
+While pundits routinely take both examples as evidence of a populist, right-wing assault on science, the chapter argues that the recent push for openness and transparency itself contributes substantially to the challenges science for government faces.
+Familiar stories about a post-truth, anti-science Right that operates in the shadows, and a truthful, pro-science Left that does not, have limited explanatory value.

 This chapter was first outlined at the Institute for Advanced Study, Princeton; the final version will appear in Words and Worlds: A Lexicon for Dark Times (eds) Veena Das and Didier Fassin.
 Durham, NC: Duke University Press, 2020.